cBournhonesque/lightyear/examples/client_replication/README.md

     When the original client gets the square back, it will spawn a 'Confirmed' square on the client, and will recognize that the original square spawned was a prediction.
 From there on it's normal replication.

+  - pressing `M` will send a message from a client to other clients

+  - pressing `K` will delete the Predicted entity.
+You can use this to confirm various rollback edge-cases.

 https://github.com/cBournhonesque/lightyear/assets/8112632/718bfa44-80b5-4d83-a360-aae076f81fc3